-Despite its challenges, getting around the city with children gets easier the more you do it for both you and the kids.
-They love the adventure and for me it is far better then getting them in and out of the car seat like you have to do every time you go somewhere in the suburbs.
+Despite its challenges, getting around New York City with children gets easier the more you do it for both you and the kids.
+They love the adventure and for me it is far better than getting them in and out of the car seat like you have to do every time you go somewhere in the suburbs.

-Jessica Murphy is the publisher of the Macaroni Kid NYC Downtown newsletter and website.
+Is the publisher of the Macaroni Kid NYC Downtown newsletter and website.
 Each week she publishes a list of family-friendly events going on in Manhattan along with articles covering topics such as show reviews, product reviews, recipes and more.
 She has been living in Manhattan for the last 13 years.
 Before becoming a parent Jessica and her husband Bill loved walking the streets of NY, running in Central Park, eating out, going to shows and having fun.
-Once they had children they continued doing these things, but of course the types of shows, restaurants and distance of each outing had to change.
-Jessica is excited to publish Macaroni Kid and hopes it enables you to plan some fun filled family adventures.
+Once they had children they continued doing these things, but of course, the types of shows, restaurants and distance of each outing had to change.
+Jessica is excited to publish Macaroni Kid and hopes it enables you to plan some fun-filled family adventures.